 All this is to guarantee the safety of all.

-I recommend unsing the underneath links, because they embed all necessary information.
+I recommend unsing the underneath links, because ass long as you are signed in to either Zoom or Google, they embed all necessary information.

 Please note that my Zoom Room ID is the Yoga Center Santa Cruz telephone number: